 Shinko provides e-Learning on disaster prevention and business continuity as risk management education for all employees.
 The awareness of each employee is raised under the basic principle of "taking steps oneself to protect one's own life."
-In FY2022, 5,319 employees of the Shinko Group in Japan (including temporary employees) participated in the program.
+In FY2023, 5,635 employees of the Shinko Group in Japan (including temporary employees) participated in the program.
+In addition, in FY2023, we conducted a new training program for management and leaders to improve risk awareness and risk sensitivity, with 791 employees participating.
 In addition, in order to improve employees' ability to respond to disasters and their awareness of disaster prevention, we distribute pocket-sized "disaster prevention cards" to all employees and recommend that they carry them at all times in preparation for a disaster.
-In FY2022, we reviewed the contents, including basic actions in the event of a flood disaster, and distributed revised disaster prevention cards to all employees to strengthen our ability to respond to disasters.